MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 ## oAuth2ClientCredentialResponse

 Represents response model from auth server for OAuth2 token request.
 The fields present in this model are the common response fields specified in OAuth2 documentation.
-Additionally idToken can be set when OpenIDConnect is supported by the auth servers.
+Additionally, idToken can be set when the auth servers support OpenIDConnect.

 |Property |Type |Description |
 |:----------|:-------------|:----------|